 A scientific journal article on MYMD-1 was published in The Journals of Gerontology in August 2022.
-This manuscript supports our continued efforts to conduct a second Phase 2 Trial for Rheumatoid Arthritis in 2023 and additional autoimmune diseases that we may pursue.
+This manuscript supports our continued efforts to conduct a second Phase 2 Trial for Rheumatoid Arthritis, which was approved for clinical trials in August 2023, and additional autoimmune diseases that we may pursue.
 Additionally, "MyMD-1 Improves Health Span and Prolongs Life Span in Old Mice: A Noninferiority Study to Rapamycin" by Johns Hopkins Medical School.
 This journal article details a 12-month mouse trial studying aging and longevity with MYMD-1.
 We also completed several in vitro studies from human primary cell-based BioMap systems at Eurofins contrasting MYMD-1 versus Rapamycin further supporting our transition to Rheumatoid Arthritis.